The best all-inclusive resorts with great food

 Palmaïa, Quintana Roo, Mexico

 Jungle-backed and Caribbean-fronted, this green and serene spa hotel has dedicated villas, pools, menus and programmes for families, and areas for those travelling without children.
-Plant-based menus are found across all four restaurants, from the Mexican fine-dining LEK to El Caminante food truck, and in-room 24-hour dining, plus some superlatively healthy breakfast dishes, smoothies and baked goods on offer each morning.
+Plant-based menus are found across all four restaurants, from the Mexican fine-dining LEK to El Caminante food truck, as well as in-room 24-hour dining, plus some fantastic healthy breakfast dishes, smoothies and baked goods on offer each morning.

 Rooms and rates: All 243 suites are ocean-front, some with swim-out access to the resort’s four infinity pools, others set among the mangroves.
-Built with sustainable and vegan principals at the forefront, bathroom products are 100% biodegradable and not tested on animals; furnishings are leather-free and bedding feather-free.
+Sustainable and vegan principals at the forefront, so bathroom products are 100% biodegradable and not tested on animals, furnishings are leather-free and bedding is feather-free.
 From £891 based on an ocean-front queen or king suite sleeping two.

 More info: Palmaïa